Philippine Market Intelligence · 2026 Edition

 📊

-Data InsightWhile official SWS data places Class E at 6.8% of households, a January 2024 Social Weather Stations survey found around 13 million Filipino households (47%) self-identified as poor — highlighting that many Class D households feel economically vulnerable.
-PSA’s poverty threshold was ₱12,082/month for a family of five in 2021.
-Internet penetration in this segment is low but growing through shared devices and free Facebook access programs.
+Data InsightWhile SWS data places Class E at approximately 6.8% of households, a January 2024 SWS survey found around 13 million Filipino households (47%) self-identified as poor — a reminder that the boundary between D and E is felt more than it is measured.
+The PSA official poverty threshold is ₱12,082/month for a family of five (PSA, 2021); the ₱13,000 figure used here reflects this threshold adjusted for inflation.
+Internet penetration in this segment is low but growing through shared devices and subsidized mobile data access.

 📣 How to Market to Class E